-Chapter 3: Entering Debugger Commands Viewing Debugger Status
+Chapter 2: Entering Debugger Commands Viewing Debugger Status

 Reading The debugger is reading an executable file or a C source file into the debugger's memory.
 Working The debugger is executing internal debugger operations.
 The status field may also display emulator status.
 See the emulator manual for detailed descriptions of the following states: InMon The emulator is running in the monitor; the debugger will accept commands.
 BusGrnt The emulated processor has granted its bus to another device.
 Halted The emulated processor has entered a halted state. uP Idle The emulator processor is idle.
 Reset The emulated processor is being held in a reset state.
 AwtRst The emulator is awaiting a target system reset.
 Asleep The emulated processor is Asleep.
 SlowBus The emulated processor's bus is responding slowly or not at all.
 This is probably the result of many wait states or a handshake at an unimplemented address.
 SlowClk The emulated processor's clock is running slowly or not at all.
 NotRdy The emulated processor's bus is being held in a "not ready" state.
 This is probably due to extended wait states or unimplemented memory.
 Unknown The emulator has entered an unknown state.
 If this occurs, you should attempt to reset the processor into the monitor.
 CMBWait The emulator is awaiting some action on its Coordinated Measurement Bus.
+TargRst The emulated processor is being held in a reset state by the target system.

-Chapter 3: Entering Debugger Commands Viewing Debugger Status
+Chapter 2: Entering Debugger Commands Viewing Debugger Status